What This Article Covers

 I sometimes help customers in following up issues that mean working with SAP support.

 While HANA receives massive SAP resources, people from the outside looking in have no inkling of how degenerate SAP support has become.
-SAP has minimized the investment in its support resources to the degree where the value add is tiny.
+SAP has minimized the investment in its support resources to the degree where the value-add is tiny.
 Still, SAP continues to receive large support revenues from customers.
-It seems as if a major awakening is imminent.
+It seems as if a significant awakening is imminent.